jean/rapido.plone/docs/use-cases/book.rst

 The last thing we need is a *rapido content rule action* which is used on each book modification.

-Go to the *Content Rules* (http://localhost:8080/Plone/@@rules-controlpanel) and add a rule which is triggered on *Object modified* event.
+Go to the :guilabel:`Content Rules` (http://localhost:8080/Plone/@@rules-controlpanel) and add a rule which is triggered on *Object modified* event.

 .. image:: ../files/book-3.png